torunar/torunar/README.md

 I am skilled in PHP development and team leadership.

-I am exprienced with:
+I have exprienced with:
-* PHP 7 and PHP 8 (Symfony, Laravel).
+* PHP 8 (Symfony, Laravel).
 * MySQL and PostgreSQL.
 * RestAPI and GraphQL.
-* Javascript (ES6, jQuery).
+* Javascript (ES6, React).
-* CI/CD via TeamCity and Jenkins.
+* CI/CD via TeamCity, GitLab and Jenkins.
 * Testing via PHPUnit and Behat.
 * Docker.